Redfin vs. Realtor: An Easy Choice

 4. Sell to a 'we buy houses for cash' company

-Selling to a company that buys houses for cash can be a quick and convenient option for homeowners looking to offload properties quickly.
+Selling to a cash home buyer can be a quick and convenient option for homeowners looking to offload properties quickly.
+Recent data shows that 30% of home purchases in September 2024 were all-cash sales, up from 26% in August and 29% in September 2023.[5]

 These companies are often willing to purchase homes in any condition, including those in poor shape or vacant lots.
 Sellers can typically receive a cash offer within days, sometimes even hours, and enjoy flexibility in choosing their move-out and closing dates.